LIPS-scheme/lips/docs/docs/lips/intro.md

 ```

 ### Boxing

 LIPS have its own representation for numbers, strings and characters.
 And when
-interacting with JavaScript the values may get boxed or unboxed automagically.
+interacting with JavaScript the values may get boxed or unboxed automatically.

 You should not confuse boxing with boxes ([SRFI-111](https://srfi.schemers.org/srfi-111/) and
 [SRFI-195](https://srfi.schemers.org/srfi-195)).
 LIPS boxing are part of implementation of Scheme